I love photography

 I love videography too

 I am really in the beginning phase of learning how to manipulated video files.
-But to quote a line from the Exorcist, “Give us time.”
+But to quote the demon from the movie, The Exorcist, “Give us time.”

 ONE LAST WORD